ankushg/ankushg.com/_posts/speaking/2019-07-03-droidcon-berlin-2019.md

 ---
-title: "droidcon Berlin 2019: A Journey in Shared Code with Kotlin Multiplatform"
+title: "A Journey in Shared Code with Kotlin Multiplatform"
 date: 2019-07-03
 categories:
   - speaking